 Although it is rare that both parents should die at the same time, the consequences of failing to name a guardian or conservator may put your children into the hands of someone you don’t want raising your children.

 You also do not want to cause a financial burden for the guardian.
 Have an experienced attorney help you make the proper arrangements to make sure your child will be provided for in the way you want.
-For your Georgia estate planning needs, and to establish a trust for your child’s inheritance, contact the Law Offices of Shane Smith for a free consultation with a skilled Peachtree estate planning lawyer today at (770) 487-8999.
+For your Georgia estate planning needs, and to establish a trust for your child’s inheritance, contact the Shane Smith Law for a free consultation with a skilled Peachtree estate planning lawyer today at (770) 487-8999.